OceanIsEndless/trapz/PROTOCOL.md

 #### `skinStats`

-Perhaps used to send statistics on the skins unlocked by users to the server.
+Sends statistics on the skins unlocked by the user to the server.

 ```ts
 {